 Revenue.
 Revenue increased \$13.0 million, or 40.2%, to \$45.2 million for the three months ended December 31, 2006 from \$32.2 million for the three months ended December 31, 2005.
 This increase was primarily due to a 40.0% increase in the average value of our transactions resulting from product mix, lotting and merchandising strategies, and buyer demand, as well as an increase in the number of completed transactions through our online auction marketplaces.
 During the same period, the number of completed transactions increased from approximately 47,000 to 49,000, or 3.5%.
 The amount of gross merchandise volume transacted through our marketplaces increased \$16.5 million, or 45.0%, to \$53.2 million for the three months ended December 31, 2006 from \$36.7 million for the three months ended December 31, 2005.
-We believe this increase is attributable to our investment in our sales and marketing organization, the acquisition of STR on October 16, 2006, as well as increased market acceptance by corporate sellers and professional buyers of our online marketplace over the same period last year.
+We believe this increase is attributable to our investment in our sales and marketing organization, the acquisition of STR on October 16, 2006, as well as increased market acceptance by corporate sellers and professional buyers of our online marketplaces as an efficient channel to auction and purchase wholesale, surplus and salvage assets, which resulted in 155.9% growth in our commercial marketplace over the same period last year.
 In addition, our scrap contract, which generated 27.7% of our revenue and 23.5% of our gross merchandise volume for the three months ended December 31, 2006, grew 79.5% from the three months ended December 31, 2005.
 We also benefited from our ability to more effectively market assets to potential buyers as we gained transaction experience and industry knowledge in the vertical product segments auctioned through our marketplaces.
 Our marketing efforts resulted in an approximate 36.2% increase in registered buyers to approximately 565,000 at December 31, 2005.